Latha Hegde

-Latha Hegde is an Indian-born New Zealand actress who works mainly in Kannada also works in Telugu and Tamil films.
+Latha Hegde is an Indian-born New Zealand actress who works mainly in Kannada also works in Telugu films.

+Career

 Hegde did her first film Tuntari in 2016, opposite Nara Rohith.
-She then did her first film in Tamil Oh Andha Naatkal as a lead alongside Suhasini Maniratnam, Khushbu, Raadhika and Urvashi.
+She then did her first film in Tamil (which remains unreleased) Oh Andha Naatkal as a lead alongside Suhasini Maniratnam, Khushbu, Raadhika and Urvashi.
 Hegde then made her Kannada debut opposite Vinay Rajkumar in Ananthu vs Nusrath (2017).